jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 To revisit the question and results posed by Weyrich _et al._ (2017) _Nature_,
-regarding clustering of the calculus microbiomes individuals by subsistence strategy, we reperformed PCoA, PERMANOVA, hierarchical clustering on Neanderthals and ancient humans - however in this case with a more balanced sampling strategy.
+regarding clustering of the calculus microbiomes individuals by subsistence strategy, we similarly performed PCoA, PERMANOVA, hierarchical clustering on Neanderthals and ancient humans - however in this case with a more balanced sampling strategy.
 This was performed in the notebook `02-scripts.backup/017-PERMANOVA_HomoOnly_Dietary_20190916.Rmd` and